andrewboldi/Pathfinder/README.md

 ### 3 Major Steps

 1. **Create an algorithm for ranking/enumerating scenic locations (museums, forests, state parks etc)**
+	1. Find a data source with all such scenic locations.
+	2. Label these data points on our node/edge file.
 2. **Create an algorithm for ranking the scenicness feature in our desired locations.**
 	1. Identify the presence of trees, lakes, etc.
 		- Can be done with a model trained on ImageNet with Google Street View images, like Autobahn does in Runge et al.